 Piia Sander says, “LinkedIn Sales Navigator has been the most effective channel for Messente Communications Ltd. The filters help you find the right person to talk to and stay in touch with at a company.”

-Sander also says, “LinkedIn is a great way to build your own credibility because new contacts can see your past work and recommendations.”
+Sander says, “LinkedIn is a great way to build credibility because new contacts can see your past work and recommendations.”

 13. Make content for thought leadership

-Angela Ash of Flow SEO says, “When I’m trying to close a deal, I start right away to set up my company as a leader in the field.”
+Angela Ash of Flow SEO says, “When I’m trying to close a deal, I start immediately to set up my company as a leader in the field.”

-Ash says, “If you know a company has a question, answer it in an authoritative blog post by giving a detailed answer that can help them and showing them how successful your strategies could be for their business.”
+Ash says, “If you know a company has a question, answer it in an authoritative blog post by giving a detailed answer that can help them and showing them how successful your lead nurturing strategy could be for their business.”

-But Horseshoe + co.’s Andrea Moxham says that this thought leadership content doesn’t have to be a blog post: “Follow them on social media and respond to what they post.
+But Horseshoe + Co.’s Andrea Moxham says this thought leadership content doesn’t have to be a blog post: “Follow them on social media and respond to what they post.
 Download what they have to offer.
 Reply to their newsletter and share a tip that helps you establish thought leadership.”

 What’s the best part?
 It works.
-Giving users content that is relevant to where they are in the buying process has been shown to increase conversion rates by 72%.
+Giving users content relevant to where they are in the buying process has increased conversion rates by 72%.